 In both policy and technology, many of the changes that were supposed to be short-term emergency measures, implemented only for the pandemic, have surprisingly endured into the post-pandemic era.
 With newfound courage, this has opened up previously unseen opportunities for large-scale innovation using the power of technology.

 It’s argued here that in order to really seize upon these new, bold opportunities that are continually unfolding, healthcare CIOs have to readjust their primary focus—if they have not already done so in earnest—from the traditional “keep-the-lights-on” support.
-Instead, CIOs must now prioritize high-impact and business-valued innovation projects that are adopted at the speed of the business.
+Instead, a healthcare CIO must now prioritize high-impact and business-valued innovation projects that are adopted at the speed of the business.

 Paradigm shifts in healthcare spurred on by the pandemic